Skip to main content

 1. Extracts the thread ID from the URL

-2. Looks up thread metadata
+2. Looks up the thread and creates a ThreadState

-4. Handles errors (400 for missing ID, 404 for not found, 500 for exceptions)
+3. Handles errors (400 for missing ID, 404 for not found, 500 for exceptions)

 Signature